Agent Capabilities

 }

 This grants the analytics bot read-only access to PostgreSQL.
-Any write, delete, or execute operations will be denied.
+Any write, delete, or execute operations are denied at the capability layer before policies even run.

 Rate limits restrict how frequently an agent can use a tool.
 This prevents runaway agents from overwhelming resources and provides a safety net against infinite loops.